OneOfEleven/Parabolic-dish-design/README.md

 <br />

-Another way is to slowly and smoothly rotate a bowl (any shape) of liquid (water say), the surface, once settled, will form a perfect parabolic shape.
+Another way is to slowly and smoothly rotate a bowl (any shape) of liquid (water say), the surface, once settled, will form a perfect paraboloid.
 <br />
 This technique has been used as a visible light telescope mirror using say mercury as the liquid ..